develephant/coronium-skytable-docs/docs-src/docs/ssl.md

 !!! warning
     Make sure to triple check your information.
 If not, then you might not be issued a certificate.

 After receiving your secure certificate, the script will exit and your SkyTable server will be accesible using __https__.

+!!! tip
+    It's generally a good idea to reboot the server instance by entering __sudo reboot -h__ on the command line.
+Wait a minute, and then check to make sure the server is running again.

 Be sure to update the __host__ in the client configuration (in the Corona project):

 ```lua
 skytable:init({